mantasnaris/julia_ode_example/README.md

 # julia_ode_example
-Example code for solving a simple closed-loop inverted pendulum model in julia.
+Example code for solving a simple closed-loop pendulum model in julia.

 ## Installation